ModelOriented/weles/r/README.md

 ```
 library('weles')

-models_upload(model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), iris, 'example_data', 'This is an example data')
+model_upload(model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), iris, 'example_data', 'This is an example data')
-models_upload(model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), data_hash)
+model_upload(model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), data_hash)
-models_upload(model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), data_hash, 'example_data', 'This is an example data')
+model_upload(model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), data_hash, 'example_data', 'This is an example data')
-models_upload(path_to_model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), path_to_data, 'example_data', 'This is an example data')
+model_upload(path_to_model, 'example_model', 'This is an example model.', 'Species', c('example', 'easy'), path_to_data, 'example_data', 'This is an example data')
 ```

 In this moment *model* is being uploaded to the **weles**.
 If requested environment had not been already created in the **weles**, it will be created.
 You will receive special *id*, that you can pass to the function *status* to check the progress of the uploading.